Security Engineer Experience

 NPM Package Search

-The NPM Package Search feature helps Security Engineers quickly identify where specific npm packages were introduced across pull requests in their organization.
+The NPM Package Search feature helps Security Engineers quickly identify where specific npm packages were introduced across pull requests, default branches and developer machines within their organization.

 This is especially useful when responding to compromised or vulnerable dependencies, allowing teams to: